 So there you have it, 5 things I learned in my first month of eBay reselling.

-If you are interested in keeping up to date with how we progress, we have a dedicated eBay reselling Instagram account, we do haul videos on YouTube and I also produce a reselling monthly report.
+If you are interested in keeping up to date with how we progress, we have a dedicated eBay reselling Instagram account.